functional-architecture/functional-architecture.github.com/_events/funarch-2023.md

 The goals for the workshop are:

-- To assemble a community interested in software architecture techniques and technologies specific to functional programming.
+- To assemble a community interested in software architecture techniques and technologies specific to functional programming;

-- To identify, categorize, and document topics relevant to the field of functional software architecture.
+- To identify, categorize, and document topics relevant to the field of functional software architecture;

 - To connect the functional programming community to the software architecture community to cross-pollinate between the two.